 In general, continuous positive air pressure therapy or CPAP therapy is administered to treat the condition.
 But if you experience trouble tolerating such therapy, we will offer you oral appliances.
 These appliances are customized according to the shape and structure of your jaw, thus offering extreme comfort while you are asleep.

-Snoring is a common warning sign for obstructive sleep apnea.
-Prior to treatment, we may refer you to have a sleep study done so that a proper diagnosis can be made.
-If you have snoring without sleep apnea, your doctor should give you a prescription for an oral sleep appliance.
-If you have sleep apnea, your doctor will discuss treatment options with you.
+Before the treatment, we may refer you to a sleep study so that a proper diagnosis of your problem can be made.
+It is because, in some cases, snoring may suggest the occurrence of sleep apnea.
+If you have snoring and there is no threat of sleep apnea, we may treat your condition with prescription medicine or oral appliance.
+If you have sleep apnea, we will discuss multiple treatment options with you.

 Obstructive sleep apnea occurs when the tissues in the back of your throat collapse, thereby blocking the airway while you are asleep.
 It also cuts the amount of oxygen delivered throughout your body.
 When your blood-oxygen levels drop low, you wake up momentarily.
 Sometimes, you may not even realize that you have woken up because of this condition.

 How are Snoring and Sleep Apnea Treated?

 After learning about your oral history and concern, we suggest oral appliance therapy for the treatment of snoring and obstructive sleep apnea.
 This device is worn in the mouth during your sleep.
 An oral appliance is similar to a sports mouthguard and orthodontic retainer.